Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 Watch the Small Details

-This one applies more to Disneyland, as Disneyland is the original Disney park, and the only one that was entirely overseen by Walt Disney himself, due to his unfortunate early death.
+This one applies more to Disneyland, as Disneyland is the original Disney park, and the only one that was fully overseen by Walt Disney himself, due to his unfortunate early death.

 Disney fans should consider adding research to their list of how to plan for Disneyland.
 There are so many easter eggs and fascinating finds throughout the park.